cleverdevil/plexyfin/README.md

 5. Configure sync options:
    - Enable collection sync
    - Enable artwork sync (use with caution - see warning above about data loss)
+   - The artwork sync includes:
+     - Movie posters and backdrops
+     - TV Series posters and backdrops
+     - TV Show Season posters and backdrops
    - Set scheduled sync interval if desired
 6. Click "Save"
 7. Make sure you have a backup of your Jellyfin data before proceeding